Does your leopard gecko seem on the skinny side?

 If the enclosure temperatures get too low, the animal will not digest their food.

 Being unable to digest their food causes a lack of appetite, constipation, and weight loss.

 These animals require an environment with temperatures ranging from 90° to 93° degrees Fahrenheit (32° – 34° C) on the hot side of their home.

-A cooler side with a temperature at around 74° degrees Fahrenheit (23° C) is also a necessity.
+A cooler side with a temperature of around 74° degrees Fahrenheit (23° C) is also necessary.

 A digital thermometer can help you check temperatures and make sure they are right where they need to be, so your leopard gecko will not only eat but ultimately add fat to their bodies in a healthy way.

-The temperature of the enclosure is one of the first things and easiest things to check if you notice your leopard gecko is losing weight.
+The enclosure temperature is one of the first things and easiest things to check if you notice your leopard gecko is losing weight.

-Stress is a significant reason leopard gecko will lose weight and lose their appetites.
+Stress is a significant reason leopard geckos will lose weight and appetites.

 Also, stress will make it very difficult for your pet to gain weight and grow.